quii/learn-go-with-tests/structs-methods-and-interfaces.md

 Remember earlier when we were implementing `Triangle` and we had the failing test?
 It printed `shapes_test.go:31: got 0.00 want 36.00`.

-We knew this was in relation to `Triangle` because we were just working with it, but what if a bug slipped in to the system in one of 20 cases in the table.
+We knew this was in relation to `Triangle` because we were just working with it, but what if a bug slipped in to the system in one of 20 cases in the table?
 How would a developer know which case failed?
 This is not a great experience for the developer, they will have to manually look through the cases to find out which case actually failed.

-We can change our error message `%#v got %.2f want %.2f`. `%#v` format string will print out our struct with the values in it's field, so the developer can see at a glance the properties that are being tested.
+We can change our error message `%#v got %.2f want %.2f`. `%#v` format string will print out our struct with the values in its field, so the developer can see at a glance the properties that are being tested.

 To increase the readability of our test cases further we can rename the `want` field into something more descriptive like `hasArea`.